electro75/frontend-nanodegree-arcade-game/README.md

    #### Resources.js
       * This is simply an image loading utility.
-It eases the process of loading image files so that they can be used within your game.
-It also includes a simple "caching" layer so it will reuse cached images if you attempt to load the same image multiple times.
+It eases the process of loading image files so that they can be used within the game.
+It also includes a simple "caching" layer so it will reuse cached images they are loaded multiple times.

  # Enjoy!